 The main light fixture in here is the Clear Glass Chandelier from Shades of Light.

-*You can see our original post about the master bathroom here.
+*You can see our original post about the en-suite bathroom here.

 Speaking of that little vanity space, the stool is from Target, the green lacquered box is from HomeGoods, and the gold bowl with the plant in it is from World Market.
 The bags and clothes are mostly ours, along with some thrift store items and few scarves from Target.